gem-sakshisharma1007/HTML-Assignment/README.md

 # HTML-Assignment
-This repository consist of HTML Assignments.
-First is Assignment1 and Second is Assignment2
+This repository consist of HTML/CSS Assignments. index.html file is Assignment1 code and All the images used is also added in the repository.